rcliao/sql-unit-test/README.md

 ## Ideas

 - [x] Define setup and teardown life cycle
-- [ ] Add web interface for ease of distribution
+- [x] Add web interface for ease of distribution
+- [ ] Use UUID (or some other random string) for database name for parallel testings
+- [ ] Improve the existing front end to have better style/experience
+    - [ ] Add Code Editor
+    - [ ] Better feedback on fail test cases
+- [ ] Add control panel for defining new test cases
+- [ ] Use dep to do dependency management

+## Roadmap

 - [ ] Add other SQL driver implementations
-- [ ] Use UUID (or some other random string) for database name for parallel testings
+- [ ] Add prepared statement support